tturocy/gambit/doc/stata.rst

 risk preferences, social preferences, and so forth.

-The QRE tracing call is a wrapper around the code also exposed in the :program:`gambit-logit` command-line tool.
-This operates in a mode which identifies local maxima of the likelihood function, using a Newton search method to locate the maximum precisely along the branch of the correspondence.
+The QRE tracing call is a wrapper around the code also exposed in the :ref:`gambit-logit command-line tool <gambit-logit>`.
+This operates in a mode which
+identifies local maxima of the likelihood function, using a Newton search method to locate the maximum precisely along the branch of the correspondence.